Police need help to identify person in death investigation

 WICHITA, Kan.
 (KSNW) – The Wichita Police Department needs help identifying the pictured individual associated with a death investigation.

-At approximately 8 p.m. on Tuesday, June 1, officers responded to a welfare check call in the 1600 block of S. Emporia of an unconscious person inside a white 2008 Lexus ES350.
+At approximately 8 p.m. on Tuesday, June 1, officers responded to the 1600 block of S. Emporia to check on an unconscious person inside a white 2008 Lexus ES350.

 Detectives also learned the pictured individual had previously dropped off the Lexus on Emporia and would like to speak to the pictured individual as they continue investigating the case.